Showing 1 - 1 OF 1

 The Personal Financial Management Program offers information and referral, educational programs and counseling on financial planning, money management, financial assessment, consumer protection and credit management.

-Airman and Family Readiness Center staff works closely with base leadership to provide personnel with specific classes and individual counseling.
+Military and Family Readiness Center (M&FRC) staff works closely with base leadership to provide personnel with specific classes and individual counseling.
 After evaluating your overall financial situation the AFRC staff assists in exploring ways to increase your income, better manage your current income or save for the future.
 The PFMP takes a proactive approach to debt management and involves base representatives as well as local community resources in program development.

 For more information or to schedule an appointment please call 302-677-6930.

 Banks and credit unions in the area are many and varied.
 Most welcome military customers and offer direct deposit.
 If you have never had a checking account before or had one closed due to problems, you could experience difficulty opening a new checking account; most of the banks and the credit unions run credit checks before allowing you to open a checking account.